Harsh5050/Solidity-Projects/Readme.md

  15 - target

-YOU COULD TRY OUT MY CONTRACT BY COPY-PASTING THE CODE IN MY GITHUB REPOSITORY IN OUR IDE.....
+You could try out my contract by copy-pasting the code in my GitHub repository in our IDE.....

                                                            THANK YOU SO MUCH!!